 Approximate Cost

-Viru Viru International Airport (VVI), located 17 kilometers north of Santa Cruz, is Bolivia’s main international gateway.
-Direct flights operate from Miami (Boliviana de Aviación), Madrid (Air Europa, BoA), and connections via Lima, São Paulo, and Buenos Aires serve most international origins.
+Viru Viru International Airport (VVI), located 17 kilometers north of Santa Cruz, is Bolivia's main international gateway.
+Direct flights operate from Miami on Boliviana de Aviación and from Madrid on Air Europa and BoA, while connections via Lima, São Paulo, and Buenos Aires serve most international origins.

 Insider Tip

-Book international flights 2-3 months ahead for best fares.
-Consider arriving a day early to acclimate before onward travel.
-The airport operates 24/7 but most international flights arrive late evening.
+Book international flights two to three months ahead for the best fares, and consider arriving a day early to settle in before onward travel.
+The airport operates around the clock, though most international flights arrive late evening.
 Domestic connections to La Paz, Cochabamba, and Sucre are frequent and affordable.

 Overland to the Missions Circuit